r-Iyer/EndlessChord/README.md

 -   **Search Music**: Just type any artist, composer, album, or song title into the search bar and click the magnifying-glass icon in the top-right to instantly find and play your music.
 -   **Fullscreen Mode**: Use the dedicated fullscreen button for an immersive view.
 -   **Skip Tracks**: Use the on-screen previous/next buttons or your keyboard's 'q' and 'e' buttons to navigate the playlist.
--   **Forward / Backward**: Use the on-screen "+5" and "-5" buttons or your keyboard's arrows to move forward or backward a song.
+-   **Forward / Backward**: Use the on-screen "+5" and "-5" buttons or your keyboard's arrow keys to move forward or backward within a song.
 -   **Captions**: Use the on-screen captions button to toggle on/off captions.

 ### User Features